libretro/docs/docs/guides/tv.md

 Shaders and overlays in RetroArch may be used instead of TV picture modes to apply authentic retro display effects and decorative elements directly to the emulated image, bypassing the hardware-dependent post-processing in non-Game picture modes that introduces input lag.

+## Use a Smart-TV Remote to Escape RetroArch
+Sometimes you need to exit RetroArch but find yourself stranded without a gamepad—whether the battery died or the Bluetooth disconnected.
+Normally, you could just grab your digital media player remote and hit the Home button.
+But what if you’re traveling and forgot that remote at home?
+Without a way to exit, you'd usually be forced to hard-restart the digital media player every single time this happens.
+Thankfully, there is a better workaround.

+Essentially every modern Smart TV has HDMI-CEC hardware built into it.
+While HDMI-CEC Remote Control Pass-Through is designed to pass basic commands strictly only arrow or select from your TV remote directly to your media player, buttons like HOME and SETTINGS are trickier.
+TV manufacturers almost always hardcode these to open the TV's own built-in menus.
+Furthermore, because RetroArch lacks built-in autoconfig profiles for TV remotes and digital media player remotes, they will not function inside the app by default.

+Fortunately, you can configure many smart TVs to override this behavior and send these physical "Home" or "Settings" button presses straight through to your connected device.
+Once enabled, you can easily switch to home so you aren't locked in RetroArch, using nothing but your standard TV remote—saving you the hassle of a forced reboot.

 ## Frame rate fluctuations

 ### Frame rate fluctuations fix: Use RetroArch Synchronization features